 Bathing your pet is another way to reduce allergens.
 Giving your pet a nice wash once a week is a good way to reduce dander, as excess skin cells are rinsed away, not shed on the floor or furniture.

-You could also consider using an air purifier with a HEPA filter in your home.
-HEPA filters trap microscopic allergens and provide cleaner air for your home.
+You could also consider using an air purifier with a high efficiency air filter and a strong motor in your home.
+High efficiency air filters trap microscopic allergens and provide cleaner air for your home.
 They can be especially useful when placed inside a room where an allergy sufferer spends most of his or her time.
-For example, if you have a daughter with pet allergies, place a MAX HEPA air purifier in her bedroom to help relieve symptoms.

 Long-Term Effects of ExposureShort-term exposure to allergens is bad enough, but if you have prolonged exposure to allergens like pet dander, it can cause significant, long-term harm to your overall health.
 Sinus infections, for example, can occur if you are constantly dealing with pet allergies.
 Bacterial and fungal infections can occur if allergic reactions cause a general weakness in the overall immune system.